DTJF/fbdoc/src/doc/1_Introduction.md

 - by *doxygen* as a filter, or
 - manualy at the command line (special tasks).

-In combination with \ref SecUseDoxy several extra functions are available, in order to
+In combination with emitter \ref SecEmmDoxy several extra functions are available, in order to

 - generate caller / callee graphs, and
 - generate source code listings with correct syntax highlighting and hyperlinks

 for output formats HTML, TEX, PDF and XML.
-Therefor \Proj also reads and parses the Doxygen configuration file, in order to determine some related settings, folders and file patterns.
+Therefor \Proj also reads and parses (partialy) the Doxygen configuration file, in order to determine some related settings, folders and file patterns.
 Then it operates (like Doxygen) on multiple files in one go.

 Here's a grafical overview on the \Proj data flow